kandoo/beehive/Docs/helloworld.md

 }
 ```

-This ensures that all messages containing the same name will be
+This ensures that all messages with the same name will be
 processed by the same bee (or in the same go-routine).

 When you run this application, you will see the following output:
 ```
 # go run helloworld.go
 1> hello your name (1)!
 1> hello your name (2)!
 ```